Westminster Legal Policy Forum

 Online

-The conference focuses on next steps for diversity, equality and inclusion (EDI) in the legal profession.
+The conference focuses on next steps for equality, diversity and inclusion (EDI) in the legal profession.

-Discussion will bring out latest thinking on the way forward for improving representation of those with protected characteristics, assessing the current shape of diversity in the legal profession and what can be learned for the future from notable initiatives, best practice and drawing on key lessons from those with lived experience.
+Discussion will bring out latest thinking on the way forward for improving representation of those with protected characteristics, assessing the current shape of diversity in the legal profession, and what can be learned for the future from notable initiatives, best practice and those with lived experience.
 Stakeholders and policymakers will discuss retention and progression to increase the visible diversity in senior legal roles, looking at effective, evidence-based EDI practices to foster genuine inclusion.

-It will be an opportunity to discuss the direction of government policy, including measures in the draft Equality (Race and Disability) Bill and the Employment Rights Bill and potential implications in the legal profession, including challenges and practicalities of the extension of pay gap reporting.
+It will be an opportunity to discuss the direction of government policy, including measures in the draft Equality (Race and Disability) Bill and the Employment Rights Bill, and potential implications for the legal profession, including challenges and practicalities of the extension of pay gap reporting.

 The conference also takes place in the context of the publication of the new Judicial Appointments Commission: Strategy 2024 to 2027, alongside the Bar Standards Board consulting on revised proposals to promote EDI at the bar, including the potential introduction of a diversity and inclusion duty for barristers, with concerns that proposals are impractical.

-Further discussion is expected on the role of the legal regulators and priorities for regulatory change in enabling a more diverse profession that retains and attracts talent from a variety of backgrounds.
+Further discussion is expected on priorities for regulatory change and the role of legal regulators in enabling a more diverse profession that retains and attracts talent from a variety of backgrounds.
 Approaches to widening participation in legal education will be considered, looking at student wellbeing and the way forward for reducing drop-out rates.
 Areas for discussion also include next steps for the Solicitor Qualifying Exam (SQE) and exploring alternative professional entry routes, as well as priorities for ensuring diversity within the judiciary.

-We are pleased to be able to include keynote sessions with: Mark Neale, Director General, Bar Standards Board; Craig Westwood, Chief Executive, Legal Services Board; Aileen Armstrong, Executive Director, Strategy, Innovation and External Affairs, Solicitors Regulation Authority; and Naeema Choudry, Partner, Eversheds Sutherland.
-We are in contact with further senior speakers.
+We are pleased to be able to include keynote sessions with: Sara Carnegie, Director, Legal Projects, IBA; Lord Justice Mark Warby, Senior Judicial Commissioner and Vice Chairman, Judicial Appointments Commission; Mark Neale, Director General, BSB; Craig Westwood, Chief Executive, LSB; Aileen Armstrong, Executive Director, Strategy, Innovation and External Affairs, SRA; and Naeema Choudry, Partner, Eversheds Sutherland.

 Overall, areas for discussion include: